Signal Aspects and Indications — Principal Running Signals

 A distant signal is a permissive signal and may always be passed even in its most restrictive indication.
 A distant signal is analogous to a distant signal that occurs by itself in UK practice.
 A distant signal is typically at a distance of 1km or so from the stop signal it protects, but this may vary depending on the particular track requirements.

-Outer and Inner distants
+Outer and Inner Distants

 In some sections two distant signals may be provided to the rear of a stop signal.
 In that case, the one further to the rear of the stop signal is known as the outer distant or the second distant, or simply as just the distant signal and the one just before the stop signal is known as the inner distant signal.
 In such a case, the outer distant can only show two indications, Attention and Proceed, while the inner distant can show Caution as well.
 Two distants are standard on routes with speeds above 100km/h and where goods trains run which require braking distances over 1km.